You are here

 There are several thousand products marketed in Australia that have CMIs.
 As such it may be some time before consumers begin seeing CMI in the new format, as pharmaceutical companies will need reasonable time to implement the changes across their products.

-The TGA will be updating the Therapeutic Goods Regulations 1990 to clarify and standardise CMI requirements.
+The Therapeutic Goods Regulations 1990 have been updated to clarify and standardise CMI requirements.
 In the meantime, we will continue to consult with pharmaceutical companies regarding implementation details, including how the template is to be used for prescription and over-the-counter medicines, issues relating to when CMI is provided in or attached to the packaging, and an appropriate transition period.

 The TGA will also continue to develop guidance and other resources, including examples of products in the new template and a webinar, to support companies to use the template.